How do we ensure GWI Core is representative?

 While it’s unlikely that we will see many ultra-HNWIs, we do have good numbers of higher-income respondents.
 To ensure a balanced mix of high, mid and low income respondents, our panel partners offer a variety of incentives that are designed to appeal to respondents of all backgrounds, including wealthier segments who might be most motivated by the chance to help good causes through charity donations.

 Collecting data on the racial and ethnic identity of the population isn’t legal in all countries, so we can't ask about it everywhere.

 Even in markets where asking about race and ethnicity is legal, information on the size of and internet penetration among each group is hard to come by and can often be unreliable, making the setting of accurate quotas impossible.
 In such markets, relying on natural fallout is the best approach.

-At present, we ask about racial identity, ethnicity or nationality in Australia, Canada, Israel, Saudi Arabia, Malaysia, New Zealand, Singapore, South Africa, UAE, UK, and USA.
+At present, we ask about racial identity, ethnicity or nationality in Australia, Canada, Hong Kong, Indonesia, Ireland, Israel, Malaysia, Saudi Arabia, Singapore, South Africa, Thailand, UAE, UK, USA and Vietnam.
 Additionally:

 - In the UAE, we set quotas on nationality to ensure a balance between Emiratis and other nationals.

 - In the USA, we set quotas and apply weights on both race and ethnicity.

 - In Saudi Arabia, we’ve developed a specific weighting framework in which we apply interlocking weights on age, gender and nationality quotas to ensure accurate representation of Saudi Nationals, Arab Expats and Non-Arab Expats (for more information please contact your account manager).